ErichBSchulz/policytest/NewPolicies.md

 <!--- a.noYouthIncarceration --->
 1. We should aspire to have no youth incarceration.
 <!--- a.childProtection --->
-1. We must address theThe structural flaws within the existing child protection system fail children and families and do not address the underlying causes of crime.
+1. We must address the structural flaws within the existing child protection system fail children and families and do not address the underlying causes of crime.
-1. Youth justice can never be achieved without addressing the flaws within the child protection system.
 1. Children failed by the child protection system are funnelled into the justice system, and this must be ended.

 ### Law Enforcement